-This section describes how to set up your machine (runner) to run Dotscience.
+This section describes how to attach your machine (runner) to a Dotscience install (which itself can either hosted by us or your own organization).
 In our system the user supplies the compute power (own machine, cloud, VM, GPU, etc.), which carries great flexibility but means information about where the compute is located is needed (unless you are using the Dotscience-provided runner).

 Installation and set up

 1. Create a user account for the cloud platform

 Collaboration features, performance visualisations, version histories, and other information about your tracked models can be accessed via the Dotscience cloud platform in your web browser.
 To start, go to cloud.dotscience.com and sign up.